pipeforce/pipeforce.github.io/docs/api/cli.md

 ## Kubernetes Commands

 Since version v3.0.13 the CLI also contains some useful commands in order to make it easier to work with the Kubernetes backend of PIPEFORCE.
-These commands are intended mainly for backend developers and DevOps.
+These commands are intended mainly to simplify the development for backend developers and DevOps.

 In order to be able to use these extended commands, [kubectl](https://kubernetes.io/docs/tasks/tools/) must be installed and its current context must be configured in a way to successfully access to the Kubernetes cluster, the commands must be targeted to.